Road Runner (video game): Music

 The background music during attract mode and 4th level is "Sabre Dance" from Gayane by Aram Khachaturian, the 1st level music is "William Tell Overture" by Gioachino Rossini, 2nd level music is "Flight of the Bumblebee" by Nikolai Rimsky-Korsakov, and 3rd level is "Trepak" from The Nutcracker by Pyotr Ilyich Tchaikovsky.

 Ports

 Road Runner was ported to the Amstrad CPC, Atari 2600, Atari ST, Commodore 64, MS-DOS, ZX Spectrum, and Nintendo Entertainment System.
 The Atari 2600 port was one of Atari Corporation's last games for the system, being released in 1989.

-Like other NES games released by Tengen, Road Runner was unlicensed by Nintendo itself, released as an unlicensed cartridge rounding Nintendo's protections.
-It was planning on to be released in a licensed version by Mindscape, but it was scrapped in the fall of 1989.
+Like other NES games released by Tengen, Road Runner was unlicensed by Nintendo itself, released as an unlicensed cartridge avoiding Nintendo's protections.

 Reception

+While stating that its challenging gameplay "should keep you entertained for hours on end", Gregg Pearlman of Antic in 1988 stated that the player should control Wile E. Coyote, not Road Runner: "In the cartoons, the coyote never wins; in the game, he never loses".
+Pearlman stated that he had destroyed two joysticks and "acquired unbelievable cramps in my hands and arms".
 The game was reviewed in 1988 in Dragon #140 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.

 The game went to number 2 in the UK sales charts, behind Exolon.